 Craft Projects

-20 Wonderful Letter “W” Crafts Kids Can Do at Home
+22 Wonderful Letter “W” Crafts Kids Can Do at Home

-Help your kids enjoy the learning process with these 20 letter “W” crafts they can make in the comfort of their own home.
 These crafts are a great way to enhance creativity and motor skills, as well as to retain what they learn much, much easier.

 They’ll be able to easily memorize the appearance, sound, and some of the words associated with the letter “W” with these fun crafts!